We invite you to get to know BBYO's professional staff from our Washington, DC headquarters, as well our 40+ field offices across North America.

 Ruth Perlman, Vice Chair, Chicago, IL

-Ruth Perlman, a graduate of Northwestern University, is an accomplished actress and singer who performed professionally Off Broadway and regionally across the United States.
-As an Artist-in-Residence with the Whirlwind Performance Company, she taught drama in Chicago Public Schools and also worked as the Publications Coordinator in the Marketing Department of Arthur Andersen’s World Headquarters and subsequently as a freelance copyeditor and proofreader.
-Ruth now feels most blessed to sing for and connect with the elderly at nursing homes and senior centers, in addition to performing in various concerts and charity events.
-Her past philanthropic endeavors include serving as a Director on the North Suburban Medical Research Junior Board of Children’s Memorial Hospital; a Trustee for Am Shalom Synagogue in Glencoe, Illinois; and the PTO Vice President of Education and Cultural Arts Programming for Glencoe School District 35.
-Currently, she is an Executive Vice President of the Perlman Family Foundation Founded by Anita and Louis Perlman; a Director on the Board of Beber Camp in Mukwonago, Wisconsin; an Advisor on the Board of JUF Encompass; and is actively involved with the American Committee for the Weizmann Institute of Science.
+Ruth is a Vice Chair of BBYO’s International Board of Directors and Chair of its Centennial Celebration.
+A graduate of Northwestern University, she is an accomplished actress and singer who worked professionally Off Broadway and regionally across the United States and is currently writing her first solo show "A Darkly Humorous Cautionary Tale."
+As an Artist-in-Residence with the Whirlwind Performance Company, she taught drama in Chicago Public Schools.
+She also worked as the Publications Coordinator in the Marketing Department of Arthur Andersen’s World Headquarters and subsequently as a freelance copyeditor and proofreader.
+Ruth feels most blessed to sing for and connect with the elderly at nursing homes and senior centers, in addition to performing in various concerts and charity events.
+Her past philanthropic endeavors include serving as a Director on the North Suburban Medical Research Junior Board of Chicago's Children’s Memorial Hospital; a Trustee for Am Shalom Synagogue in Glencoe, Illinois; and the PTO Vice President of Education and Cultural Arts Programming for Glencoe School District 35.
+Currently, she is an Executive Vice President of the Perlman Family Foundation Founded by Anita and Louis Perlman; an Advisor on the Board of JUF Encompass; a Director on the Board of Beber Camp in Mukwonago, Wisconsin; and is actively involved with the American Committee for the Weizmann Institute of Science.
 Ruth is the proud mother of Emily, Jack, and Alec.

 Jonathan Anschell, Treasurer, Los Angeles, CA

 Jonathan is a former BBYO I-board member and Regional Aleph Godol from Northwest Canada Region and was on BBYO’s BOD immediately following independence.
-He has a son and daughter who are approaching BBYO age.
 Jonathan plays a leadership role in the Los Angeles Jewish community, where he has served the Jewish Federation as Chair of the Legal Services Division, area Chair of the National Young Leadership Cabinet and as a member of Board of Directors and its Planning and Allocations Committee.
 Jonathan also serves on the Los Angeles area boards for the American Jewish Committee and the American Friends of the Hebrew University.
 Professionally, Jonathan was the Executive Vice President and General Counsel for CBS Television and the Deputy General Counsel and Corporate Secretary for CBS Corporation, overseeing the legal affairs for CBS's televised entertainment and news operations in addition to its corporate governance, securities, intellectual property and labor and employment practice areas.
 He is currently the Chief Legal Officer at Mattel.

 Matthew Grossman, Arlington, VA

 Matt has served as BBYO's Chief Executive Officer since 2004 and is currently responsible for working with the organization's teen, professional, volunteer and philanthropic leaders to set BBYO's vision and direction.
-For almost 100 years, BBYO has provided exceptional identity enrichment and leadership development experiences for hundreds of thousands of teens and now ranks as one of the Jewish community’s premier platforms for reaching and inspiring Jewish teens.
+For 100 years, BBYO has provided exceptional identity enrichment and leadership development experiences for hundreds of thousands of teens and now ranks as one of the Jewish community’s premier platforms for reaching and inspiring Jewish teens.
 Matt takes great pride in BBYO's ability to bring Jewish teens together so they can form powerful, authentic relationships with each other and with inspiring adult role models.
 He plays a key role in hiring the professional team who bring to life the compelling Jewish environments where teens feel pride in who they are, in control of their own destiny and a part of something greater than themselves.
-With the guidance and mentoring of BBYO's Board of Directors, Matt has helped grow BBYO's budget seven-fold, expand AZA and BBG membership to over 33,000 teens across the globe, all while ensuring that appropriate systems and financial controls are in place to support BBYO's fast growing infrastructure.
-Prior to BBYO, Matt worked for Hillel: The Foundation for Jewish Campus Life, playing a key role in the organization’s decade-long renaissance.
-Matt lives outside of Washington DC with his wife and children.

 Directors